Professor Lord David Alton of

 became the first African country to chair the UN Statistical

-- International Civil Services Commission (ICSC) of the United
+Commission - International Civil Services Commission (ICSC) of the United

 Nations